Boron Carbide

 High hardness; Low density; High melting point; high elasticity; chemical inertness; high neutron absorption cross-section; excellent thermoelectric properties.

 Boron Carbide has a melting and boiling point of 2763 degrees Celsius.
 Consequently, the material is suitable for a wide range of temperatures.
-Its density is estimated to be 2.52 grams per cubic centimetre.
+Its density is estimated to be 2.52 grams per cubic centimeter.

 Production Methods